big-ab-games/robo-instructus-translation/README.md

 ## 4. Code Primer
 The fundamentals of how the game's programming language works are explained by Dr. Bartram's "Primer".
 Each section of the primer is marked with `#!unlock type{primer}` with the text coming after the contents of that section.

 Update the `primer.LANGUAGE.robomarkup` file in the `primer` directory.
+Info: [primer/README](./primer/README.md).
 See the English [primer/primer.en.robomarkup](./primer/primer.en.robomarkup) file, duplicate this to start a new language translation.

+## 5. Function Docs
+Each function in the game comes with documentation.
+These are laid out similarly to the Primer.

+Update the `fun.LANGUAGE.robomarkup` file in the `function` directory.
+Info: [function/README](./function/README.md).
+See the English [function/fun.en.robomarkup](./function/fun.en.robomarkup) file, duplicate this to start a new language translation.

 ## New languages & translations
 If you'd like to see support for a new language please or have questions [raise an issue](https://github.com/big-ab-games/robo-instructus-translation/issues/new).